ScenicFramework/scenic/.github/CONTRIBUTING.md

 These Guides aim to be inclusive.
 We use "we" and "our" instead of "you" and "your" to foster this sense of inclusion.

-Ideally there is something for everybody in each guide, from beginner to expert.
+Ideally, there is something for everybody in each guide, from beginner to expert.
 This is hard, maybe impossible.
 When we need to compromise, we do so on behalf of beginning users because expert users have more tools at their disposal to help themselves.

-The general pattern we use for presenting information is to first introduce a small, discreet topic, then write a small amount of code to demonstrate the concept, then verify that the code worked.
+The general pattern we use for presenting information is to first introduce a small, discreet topic, then write a small amount of code to demonstrate the concept, then verifies that the code worked.

 In this way, we build from small, easily digestible concepts into more complex ones.
 The shorter this cycle is, as long as the information is still clear and